FirstEverTech/FirstEverTech/README.md

     </td>
     <td width="70%" style="border: none; vertical-align: top; padding: 0px 0;">
       <strong>FirstEver 4‑Port USB‑C 10Gbps Gaming Hub (2022)</strong><br>
       Released the first product under my brand.
 It is the smallest (43g / 1.5oz) USB‑C 10Gbps hub on the market and has illuminated USB ports.
-I designed the PCB, wrote the firmware, and handled production from concept to final retail.
+I oversaw design selection, logistics, documentation, packaging, customs, shipping, and distribution – from factory cooperation to final retail.
 It is available in the UK from my official online shop and on eBay.
     </td>
   </tr>
   <!-- MEGA Light – 400 RGB LEDs (2018) -->